Banner

 Citations

 Citations count how often your work is referenced by others.
 This traditional metric reflects how your research informs or influences the scholarly conversation.
+Citations help because they are widely used, easily understood, and show strong evidence of scholarly uptake.
+You can find them in the following places:

 - Google Scholar; free